wardourdigital/wardour-ui-test/README.md

 You can see the full color palette and text styles here (Ensure fractal server is running first): http://localhost:3000/components/detail/design-tokens

+The project also supports SASS syntax to keep component classes in separate files.

 ## Acceptance Criteria

 The accordion must adhere to this acceptance criteria:

-- Closely follow the visual design & layout as per the design link with the TailwindCSS design tokens.
+- Closely follow the visual design & layout as per the design link with the TailwindCSS design tokens or CSS Class.
 - The user must be able to toggle each item in the list with mouse/touch
 - The accordion must be accessible following best practice:
   - Maintain semantic ordering
   - Navigation by keyboard
-- The content provided must populate the accordion
+- The content dropdown should accept formatted text.
+- Vanilla JS for any functionality added

 ## Nice to see